-The first pillar is a mandatory state pension.
-Every people pay this directly either directly from their salary or with a bill if they do not work.
-And every people in Switzerland is entitled to get a pension from the first pillar.
+Everybody pays this directly either directly from their salary or with a bill if they do not work.
+And everybody in Switzerland is entitled to get a pension from the first pillar.
 What you will receive from the first pillar will depend on your salary and how many years you contributed.
 However, it will only cover the very basics of your life in retirement.
 And there is very little you can do to optimize your first pillar.
-That is why the other pillars are very important.
+That is why the other pillars are essential.

 Only people who work are contributing to the second pillar.
 And consequently, only people who contributed to it will receive a pension (or a lump sum) once they reach retirement age.
 The second pillar is more complicated than the first pillar in that it will depend on the company you are working with.

-The third and last pillar of Switzerland’s retirement system is a private pension.
-It is entirely optional.
+The third pillar is entirely optional.
 It is also reserved for people who are contributed to their second pillar.
-You can have your third pillar in a bank or in the form of life insurance.
+You can have your third pillar in a bank or as life insurance.
 There is a nice tax advantage in contributing to the third pillar.
 And you can choose where you want to invest your third pillar.
-That gives it a lot of opportunity for optimization.
+That gives it a lot of opportunities for optimization.

 Choosing a third pillar account is not an easy task.
 Currently, I believe that VIAC is the best third pillar in Switzerland.
 If you are convinced, you can find out how to open a VIAC account in a few minutes.